Skip to main content

 Sales Loads

-No-Load Funds
+No-Load Mutual Funds

-Some funds identify themselves as “no-load” funds.
-As the name implies, a no-load fund does not charge any type of sales load.
-But no-load does not mean no fees.
-As described above, not every type of shareholder fee is a “sales load,” and a no-load fund may charge fees that are not sales loads.
-For example, a no-load fund is permitted to charge purchase fees, redemption fees, exchange fees, and account fees, none of which is considered to be a “sales load.”
-It is important to know exactly what fees and charges you will be paying, even for no-load funds.
+As described above, not every type of shareholder fee is a sales load, and a no-load mutual fund may charge fees that are not sales loads.
+For example, a no-load fund is permitted to charge purchase fees, redemption fees, exchange fees, and account fees, none of which are considered sales loads.
+It is important to know exactly what fees and charges you will pay, even for no-load mutual funds.

 Redemption Fee